Greenland, Michigan

 Greenland is an unincorporated community and census-designated place (CDP) in Greenland Township, Ontonagon County, Michigan, United States.
 It is 1 mi north of Mass City.
 State highway M-38 forms the northern edge of the community, leading northwest 11 mi to Ontonagon, the county seat, and east 30 mi to Baraga.

 Greenland was first listed as a CDP prior to the 2020 census.

+History

+The community of Greenland began in Section 26 of Greenland Township.